Q: Why do I need health insurance while studying at Harvard?

 A: A very limited number of students who meet certain criteria are eligible to waive the Student Health Fee.
 Having other health insurance coverage does not qualify as a reason to waive the Student Health Fee.
-Reasons for waiving the Student Health Fee include: half-time or less student, traveling scholar/study abroad student studying outside the country, a non-resident student who resides outside of Massachusetts and has no activities on campus for the entire term (students who live out of state but attend class on campus do not qualify to waive), students enrolled in Harvard University Group Health Plan (HUGHP), and active duty military personnel.
+Reasons for waiving the Student Health Fee include half-time or less student, traveling scholar/study abroad student studying outside the country, a non-resident student who resides outside of Massachusetts and has no activities on campus for the entire term (students who live out of state but attend class on campus do not qualify to waive), students enrolled in Harvard University Group Health Plan (HUGHP), and active-duty military personnel.

 Q: I have health insurance through my parents.
 Is there any reason to keep the Student Health Insurance Plan?

 A: Many students have insurance coverage through their parents, spouse, or employer.
 However, a health plan that offers only emergency services when out of the service area is not considered comparable coverage.
 Contact your insurance company to learn about coverage.
 In most cases, HMO plans are limited to only emergency or urgent care when the member is out-of-state.